Mad-foley/recipes-practice/README.md

 ## recipes-practice
-Simple MERN tutorial to explore the stack.
+Simple MERN tutorial by PedroTech to explore the stack.

 I will be leaving a lot of notes in this code.